mglodack/docs/source/articles/languages-and-frameworks/php.html.markdown

 phpenv local 5.5
 ~~~

+## PHP.ini

+You can access and change the php.ini file in ***/home/rof/.phpenv/versions/YOUR_PHP_VERSION/etc/php.ini***

+Make sure to change YOUR_PHP_VERSION to the one you set through phpenv or the default.

 ## Dependencies and Extensions

 You can install dependencies through pear and composer.
 Extensions can be installed through pecl.
 If you need any other tools please send us a message.